All Collections

 Paragraph and Character Styles need to be ordered by their “Based On” setting.
 Styles can only base on the styles listed above.
 If you have a style hierarchy that uses the “Based On” setting, move the most basic style to the top of the styles list.

 InDesign standard is “hyphenation on.”
 Due to browser restrictions, the hyphenation sometimes won't be 100% the same as in InDesign.
-If you don’t want to have any hyphenated words in your publications, make sure to remove the tick on the hyphenation box in InDesign (either in “Paragraph” or when defining your Paragraph Styles.
+If you want to ensure that edit mode and the final output match, make sure to turn off hyphenation in your paragraph styles.

 We partially support the "Auto-Size" option in InDesign.